Badboy1307/Sky130_RTL_Synth_Workshop/README.md

 ![Capture_3](https://user-images.githubusercontent.com/60011091/119987033-31908100-bfe2-11eb-97f7-bdfe3a660f1e.JPG)
 ![Capture_4](https://user-images.githubusercontent.com/60011091/119987040-33f2db00-bfe2-11eb-85b1-ddd24472d0d4.JPG)

 These images demonstrates how iverilog was used for simulating design code good_mux .v along with testbench tb_good_mux.v and how we view the vcd format file using gtkwave.
-The final image shows how the design and testbench files are viewed using gedit command
+The final image shows how the design and testbench files are viewed using gedit command.

-##RTL Synthesis
+## Note: The testbench and the design code can be passed using iverilog command in any order.
+In the above example we can give iverilog good_mux.v tb_good_mux.v or as
+iverilog tb_good_mux.v good_mux.v

+## RTL Synthesizer and Logic synthesis

 Synthesizer is a tool to convert RTL Code to netlist.
 Yosys is the synthesizer used in the workshop.